 In-orbit experience shows that ageing is negligibly small over non-visibility periods.
 In addition to the standards effects like drift, ageing, and random walk, the GAIA clock is also subject to frequency jumps.
-The jumps, typically in the order of 5x 10-12 and occurring less frequently than once a week, are observed for all atomic clocks in space.
+The jumps, typically on the order of 5x 10-12 and occurring less frequently than once a week, are observed for all atomic clocks in space.
 The origin of these jumps are not fully understood, although some jumps are correlated with Rubidium-lamp light-level changes and others may be related to stress relief.

 The Rubidium clock of GAIA is a free running oscillator that should be monitored, related to and synchronized with widely-used time scales like UTC or TCB (Barycentric Coordinate Time), realization of which is based on ensemble of high-accuracy clocks on the earth.
-This is done using specially organized one-way synchronization observations between ESA ground stations and GAIA satellite.
+This is done using specially organized one-way synchronization observations between ESA ground stations and the GAIA satellite.
 Because of the high accuracy of GAIA observations and products, the observational data of GAIA must be interpreted and modelled in a consistent relativistic framework.
 This is also true for the GAIA on-board clock monitoring.

 Clock Synchronization process : One-Way method

-Several technics enable the synchronization of remote clocks depending on the targeted accuracy.
+Several techniques enable the synchronization of remote clocks depending on the targeted accuracy.
 The problem of synchronization of the Earth-based clocks using different techniques and taking into account the General Relativistic framework in several articles like [18].

-It’s well know that the two-way approach is the most accurate and allows to relax the requirements of the remote clock and also cancel out the tropospheric delay.
+It is well know that the two-way approach is the most accurate and allows to relax the requirements of the remote clock and also cancel out the tropospheric delay.
 In general there are many technical ways to synchronize remote clocks.
-For a synchronization between two clocks separated by 1.5 million kilometers at the level of microsecond, the two-way technique is the method of choice.
+For a synchronization between two clocks separated by 1.5 million kilometers at the level of a microsecond, the two-way technique is the method of choice.
 Unfortunately the hardware deployed in the ESA Tracking Stations is not prepared for the two-way clock synchronization, therefore for GAIA mission, ESA used a straightforward one-way clock synchronization.